elmismisimo/MineSweeper/README.md

 Using Android Studio 2.3

-Project creation: 12:30pm
+12:30pm -> Project creation

 (Im using a potato as computer, it works but Android studio is a bit heavy for it and sometimes I have to wait a little so it responds)
-First files uploaded: 2:30pm
+2:30pm -> First files uploaded

+6:10pm -> Working of cells and cell functions